Helen Perkin

-Helen Craddock Perkin (25 February 1909 – 19 October 1996) was a pianist and composer, best known today for her association with John Ireland during the 1920s and 1930s.
+Helen Craddock Perkin (25 February 1909 – 19 October 1996) was an English pianist and composer, best known today for her compositions for brass band and her association with John Ireland during the 1920s and 1930s.

 Early career

-Perkin was born in Hackney, the youngest of six children.
+Perkin was born in Hackney, London, the youngest of six children.
 Her mother was a pianist, and from the age of 11 she took lessons from Arthur Alexander.
 At 16 she entered the Royal College of Music, continuing her lessons with Alexander, and subsequently (through the Octavia Travelling Scholarship), studied orchestration with Anton Webern in Vienna and piano with Eduard Steuermann.
-She first took composition lessons from John Ireland in 1927, and in 1930 won the Cobbett Chamber Music Prize with her one movement Phantasy Quartet.
+She first took composition lessons from John Ireland in 1927, and in 1930 won the Cobbett Competition with her one movement Phantasy Quartet.
 That year she was the soloist in Prokofiev's Third Piano Concerto at the RCM, conducted by Malcolm Sargent.
 By then she was broadcasting regularly as a pianist, with a repertoire that soon stretched from Haydn and Schubert through to Ibert, Ravel, Berg and Egon Wellesz.

 Meanwhile, Ireland was working on his own piano concerto with Perkin in mind as the soloist.
 He dedicated his Piano Concerto in E♭ to her and she performed its premiere on 30 October 1930 at the Queen's Hall Proms.
 There are musical references to her Phantasy Quartet in the first movement.
 She was also the soloist for the first performance of Ireland's Legend in 1934, again at Queen's Hall.

 Break with John Ireland and wartime

 Fiona Richards suggests that Ireland's relationship with Perkin was "a demanding and possessive one", and she later confessed "the situation became so impossible that a break had to be made".
-The rift was hastened by her marriage in 1935 to the avant garde architect George Mountford Adie (1901-1989), after which the two ceased to communicate for many years.
+The rift was hastened by her marriage in 1935 to the avant garde architect George Mountford Adie (1901–1989), after which the two ceased to communicate for many years.
 Ireland eventually removed the dedication to her in the score of the Piano Concerto, and wrote her increasingly vitriolic letters in the 1950s.

 Three children were born before 1940.
 During this period she and her husband met the Russian esotericist P D Ouspensky and became followers.
 During the war Perkin concentrated on bringing up her children.
 Although she revived both her composition and performing careers after the war, the long break did affect the scope of her opportunities when compared to higher profile contemporaries such as Eileen Joyce and Myra Hess.